yejukim-1677141/c-team/Specification.md

 The last main feature is a map to inform users of small businesses near them.
 Users can scroll through the map to find different businesses near their location.
 By clicking on the map in the corner, it will expand to the fit the screen so the user can get a better view.
+On the map, the business will be pinned with an icon.
 ![map screenshot](map.png)

 **Additional Features**